Gaspard-Bruno/react-native-static-safe-area-insets/README.md

 })
 ```

-This method is usefull for cases when you want to get the new insets when the device orientation changes.
+This method is useful for cases when you want to get the new insets when the device orientation changes.